SUSE/saphanabootstrap-formula/README.md

-# SAP HANA replication bootstrap salt formula
+# SAP HANA platform bootstrap Salt formula

 Salt formula to bootstrap and manage a multi SAP HANA platform environment.

 ## Features

 The formula provides the capability to create a multi node SAP HANA environment.
-Here some features:
+Here are some of the features:
 - Install one or multiple SAP HANA instances (in one or multiple nodes)
 - Setup a System replication configuration between two SAP HANA nodes
 - Extract the required files from the provided `.tar`, `.sar`, `.exe` files